HosMohamed/mocafi/README.md

 Given that this is a demo project, the following considerations weren't implemented, but should be in a production-ready environment:

 - NgRx should be used for state management.
-- Should store user-related API operations in a `UserStoreModule` to keep components clean.
 - Specific error code handling such as 400, 404, 500, etc., should be implemented.
 - Enforce strict password rules, requiring special characters and capital letters.
 - Handling errors based on whether they are blocking/non-blocking.